How to Find a Stud in The Ceiling [Manually or Stud Finders]

 This article will show you several ways to do that.

-Personally, I think trying to find studs manually is a great way to get to know the ins and outs of your house.
+Trying to find studs manually is a great way to get to know the ins and outs of your house.
 That helps make future projects easier.

 Here are a few simple ways to find studs in your ceiling.
-Best of all, they won’t require you to buy any additional tools.
+Best of all, they won’t require you to buy additional tools.

 Find the Joists